Kwaddo/system-info/readme.md

 ### System Information Usage

 - Navigate to the "System Info" tab to view details about your device.

+### Task Manager Usage

+- Navigate to the "Task Manager" tab to manage tasks.

 ### Minesweeper Usage